 Formosan subterranean termites are on the USDA’s National Invasive Species list due to their ability to cause structural damage to buildings and their competition with native termite species.
 In a throw-down between native subterranean termites and Formosan subterranean termites, the Formosan termites outpace and out-compete native subterranean termites.
 While native subs cause structural damage over time, we have very effective means of controlling them.
 Formosan subterranean termites cause HUGE amounts of damage in very little time, and control requires a multi-pronged approach over a long period of time.

 Formosan termites start new colonies by sending out winged reproductive termites from established colonies.
-Formosan termite swarms occur from dusk to midnight and the winged reproductives are attracted to light.
-This mating behavior is why light traps are effective in monitoring, and why house lights left on at night pose an unintentional invitation to these invading Formosan termites.
+Formosan termite swarms occur from dusk to midnight, and the winged reproductives are attracted to light.
+This mating behavior is why light traps are effective in monitoring and why house lights left on at night unintentionally invite these invading Formosan termites.

 It takes only 3 years for a Formosan termite colony to grow from one mating pair to over 2 million foraging workers, soldiers, a primary queen, and several secondary reproductive termites.
 A mature colony can have a population of over 10 million Formosan termites.

 The foraging territory of a mature Formosan termite colony is several thousand square feet.
 That means when Formosan termites are found, your house, your trees, your fences, your neighbor’s house and trees, and nearby utility poles are all at risk.